axiros/rusp/README.md

 messages via commandline tool.

+**NEWSFLASH**: As of version 0.8.1 the tool supports a `--json` option for the output of decoded USP Records and Messages in true JSON, e.g. for further automated processing.

 In order to download, compile and install the `rusp` binary it is sufficient to have a stable Rust environment and run:

 ```